imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/file-handling.md

 :::

 File handling is an essential part of Python programming.
-It allows us to perform various operations such as reading, writing, and manipulating files stored on Our system.
+It allows us to perform various operations such as reading, writing, and manipulating files stored on our system.
 Python provides built-in functions and modules to work with files in a simple and efficient manner.

 ## Key Concepts in File Handling